 Cold weather means piling on extra layers — and it also means your laundry basket fills up a lot faster.
 Knowing the right way to wash winter clothes can help keep your favorite sweater looking new for next season, cut back on laundry time, and even save money.

 One of the smartest things you can do is embrace the chill and wash your clothes in cold water.
-Washing in cold water and line drying clothes can save money on your electric bill.
+Washing in cold water and line drying clothes can save money on your electric bill while reducing your carbon emissions .

-Keep reading for more laundry tips for puffer coats, knit sweaters, snow boots, and the rest of your family’s cold-weather gear:
+Keep reading for more laundry tips on how to wash winter clothes such as puffer coats, knit sweaters, snow boots, and the rest of your family’s cold-weather gear:

 - Treat slush, mud, and salt stains right away.
 It's tempting to wait until the end of the season, but stains are much harder to remove once they're set.
 Instead, spray ugly marks with an enzyme-based stain remover and wash as soon as you notice them.